Victor Osimhen: Why Bayern Munich sent agents to track Super Eagles striker

 The Nigerian forward’s performance showed exactly what top European clubs want in modern strikers.

-Osimhen forced mistakes provided two assists through aggressive pressing and constantly dragged defenders out of position with his intelligent movement.
+Osimhen provided two assists through aggressive pressing and constantly dragged defenders out of position with his intelligent movement.

 One of his early presses led directly to the opening goal, while another moment of pressure later created space for Galatasaray’s fourth strike.